 The 2020 summer course Environment and Society in a Changing Arctic, arranged by the Division of History of Science, Technology and Environment at KTH Royal Institute of Technology together with The University of Illinois at Urbana-Champaign(UIUC), will provide students with a broad understanding and historical perspective on the array of issues and processes that are today transforming the circumpolar North, from the level of individual communities to regional governance and great power geopolitics.
 This uniquecourse is an excellentopportunity for program students at KTH and UIUC to study,from a variety of perspectives and disciplines, the transformational changes currently taking place across the Arctic region.
 It consists of two weeks of classroom instruction at KTH campus in Stockholm, and five days of fieldwork in and around Longyearbyen, the main settlement in Svalbard—one of the most rapidly changing locations in the High Arctic.

 This course is open to students from KTH and The University of Illinois at Urbana-Champaign (UIUC).
 No external students are admitted.

 The course is covered by a tuition fee for those KTH student's who are liable to pay.
 However, the course can be included in the already paid tuition fee for the program, if it is included in the study plan as an electiv course.
 Please talk to your study counselour to get informaton what applies in your specific case.

-In case you have any questions that you can't find the answer to on the course pages, don't hesitate to contact Dag or Sofia for help.
+In case you have any questions that you can't find the answer to on the course pages, don't hesitate to contact Eric or Sofia for help.